Do you want to enhance the performance of your WordPress website?

 Step 1: Clearing Your Browser Cache

 You’ll see a popup appear on your screen.
 Here you can select the content you want to remove or delete from your browsing history.
 Don’t forget to select the cached images and files option.
-When you’re done, click on the Clear browsing data button.
+When you’re done, click on the Clear data button.

 That’s it.
 Your browser data will now be cleared.
 The time needed to clear your browsing history may vary depending on the amount of stored data.